jakearchibald/jakearchibald.com/static-build/posts/2020/08/avif-is-exciting/index.md

 Back in ancient July [I released a talk](https://www.youtube.com/watch?v=F1kYBnY6mwg) that dug into how lossy and lossless image compression works, how to apply this knowledge to compress a set of different images for the web.
 Well, that's already out of date because since then _AVIF has arrived_.

-AVIF is a new image format derived from the key frames of AV1 video.
+AVIF is a new image format derived from the keyframes of AV1 video.
 It's an open format, and it's already supported in Chrome 85 on desktop.
 Android support will be added soon, Firefox is [working on an implementation](https://bugzilla.mozilla.org/show_bug.cgi?id=avif), and although it took Safari 10 years to add WebP support, I don't think we'll see the same delay here, as Apple are part of AOMedia who created AV1.

 What I'm saying is, the time to care about AVIF is _now_.
 You don't need to wait for all browsers to support it – you can use [client hints](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/client-hints) to determine browser support on the server, or use `<picture>` to provide a fallback on the client: